Panama Papers and Africa: Karim Wade

 Seabury seems to have been set up solely for doing business with DP World.
 It was started in 2008, a year after Senegal signed a contract with DP World for rights to the container terminal at the Autonomous Port of Dakar.
 In April 2009 Wade became minister of international cooperation, of territorial development, air transport and infrastructure, which he remained until his father's defeat by Macky Sall in the 2012 election.
 Regory Invest acted as a Seabury subcontractor, receiving €65,000 a month, according to the documents.

 According to Ouestaf the documents make it clear that while Crei investigators were interested in the funds in Pouye's Monaco account, they did not know that their source was an offshore account he created himself.
 The two contracts prove that there was in fact a relationship between the defendants and DP World.
 Investigator Papa Alboury Ndao told the court in February that he had discovered two payments of $13 million each from a subsidiary of DP World FZE to a Singapore bank account belonging to Karim Wade.
 However the bank in Singapore refused to cooperate and Ndao was forced to drop that line of inquiry.

 Others

 Mossack Fonseca opened several offshore companies for multinationals.
-For example: Anglogold, owner of Anglogold Investments Senegal Ltd et Anglogold Exploration Senegal Ltd (both based in the British Virgin Islands).
+For example: Anglogold, owner of Anglogold Investments Senegal Ltd and Anglogold Exploration Senegal Ltd (both based in the British Virgin Islands).

 Senegalese architect Pierre Atepa Goudiaby, a special advisor to former president Abdoulaye Wade, is also mentioned in the leaked documents.
-The Swiss law firm Fidinam SA had Mossack Fonseca open the offshore Atepa Engineering Corp en 2006, the same year Goudiaby opened his Paris office on the Champs-Elysées.
+The Swiss law firm Fidinam SA had Mossack Fonseca open the offshore Atepa Engineering Corp in 2006, the same year Goudiaby opened his Paris office on the Champs-Elysées.